endlessm/chromium-browser/tools/gn/docs/reference.md

       The format of this list is identical to that of "visibility" so see "gn help visibility" for examples.

+  check_system_includes [optional]
+      Boolean to control whether system style includes are checked by default when running "gn check" or "gn gen --check".
+System style includes are includes that use angle brackets <> instead of double quotes "".
+If this setting is omitted or set to false, these includes will be ignored by default.
+They can be checked explicitly by running "gn check --check-system" or "gn gen --check=system"

   exec_script_whitelist [optional]
       A list of .gn/.gni files (not labels) that have permission to call the exec_script function.
 If this list is defined, calls to exec_script will